nicholasdille/container-slides/160_gitlab_ci/065_job_dependencies/slides.md

   #...
 ```

-...or delay them in the same stage
+Delay jobs in the same stage:

 ```yaml
 job1: